niess/mulder/docs/source/interface.rst

 .. autoclass:: mulder.Fluxmeter

-   This class provides a high-level interface for computing a local muon flux, resulting from local :py:attr:`geometrical <geometry>` features, w.r.t. to an open-sky :py:attr:`reference` flux of atmospheric muons.
+   This class provides a high-level interface for computing alterations in the flux of atmospheric muons, due to :py:attr:`geometrical <geometry>` features, w.r.t. to an open-sky :py:attr:`reference` model.
 For basic use cases one might simply use the :py:meth:`flux` method with default settings.
 For more advanced usage, please refer to the :doc:`flux computation <flux>` section.

    .. method:: __new__(*layers, **kwargs)